andreagobbi/pyBiRewire/README.md

 # How to install

 Clone or download the whole progect, in the repo directory run `python3 setup.py build_ext --inplace`, just import the module in python3: `import BiRewire as br` for example.
+Is should works also if compiled with python 2.x (and imported it from python2.x).